-These plants appreciate lots of nutrients to be able to produce its showy flowers, so give it rich soil.
+These plants need plentiful nutrients to produce their showy flowers, so give your Chinese dwarf bananas rich soil.
 Be sure that your soil is well-drained.
 Chinese dwarf banana trees do poorly with soggy roots—making drainage essential.

 Temperature and Humidity

-Because these trees like rich soil, adding organic material to the soil will produce good results.
-Things like compost or fish emulsion are wonderful.
-You could also use a well-balanced liquid fertilizer monthly during its growing season to encourage growth.
+Because Chinese dwarf bananas benefit from rich soil, adding organic material to the ground is helpful.
+Supplements like compost or fish emulsion are ideal choices.
+You can also use a well-balanced liquid fertilizer monthly during its growing season.

-Chinese dwarf banana trees create new plants by producing pups, or new young plants.
+Chinese dwarf banana trees create new plants by producing pups.
 This makes propagating easy.
 Here’s how to do it:

-1. Find a pup that has 3 or 4 leaves.
+1. Choose a pup that has 3 or 4 leaves.

-2. Using a sharp spade or shears, remove your pup from the mother plant.
+2. Using a sharp spade or shears, remove the pup from the mother plant.
 You may need to take your banana tree out of its pot to do this.

-3. Keep some roots and corm (the storage organ for some plants that is similar to a bulb) on the pup.
+3. Keep some roots and corm on the pup.

 4. Place the pup in its own container with rich, well-draining soil.
 Water thoroughly.